voltprojects/arduino-cliProcessor/README.txt

-arduino-cliProcesser
+arduino-cliProcessor
 ====================

-basic command line processer based for Arduino
+basic command line processor based for Arduino

 to use simply extract the contents of the archive to the Arduino Program's libraries directory this can usually be found under your Documents directory